Legal Representation for Beneficiaries

 SEEKING LEGAL HELP AS A TRUST BENEFICIARY

-If you are a trust beneficiary in Sacramento who is being taken advantage of by a trustee, you are not alone.
+If you are a trust beneficiary in California who is being taken advantage of by a trustee, you are not alone.
 At the Law Office of Daniel Hunt, we have helped many clients successfully fight for their rights as a beneficiary.
 If you have been the victim of an abusive trustee, executor, or conservator, the law protects you.
 Contact the Law Office of Daniel Hunt as soon as possible to schedule your initial consultation with one of our experienced lawyers today.

 TRUSTEES OWE BENEFICIARIES A FIDUCIARY DUTY